digital-asset/daml/docs/source/json-api/production-setup.rst

 offset.
 This allows the *HTTP-JSON API* to only request the delta on subsequent queries, making it much faster than having to request the entire ACS every time.

-Given the cache like semantics of the *Query Store* it is safe to drop and re-initialize the store at any point
+Given the cache like semantics of the *Query Store* it is safe to drop and re-initialize the store at any point, though there may be a temporary performance impact while the *Query Store* is being rebuilt.

 For example to enable the PostgreSQL backend you can use the ``--query-store-jdbc-config`` flag, as shown below.